Buildings and Grounds

 The Crypt Chapel

 The Crypt Chapel was first dedicated to the Blessed Virgin Mary on April 12, 1898, the anniversary of the dedication of the Church, and was rededicated in 1983.
 It was here that Fr.
 Moffett first reserved the Blessed Sacrament, the first Episcopal priest to do so in Philadelphia.
-The altar is a copy of a small 4th century stone altar ,designed by William Halsey Wood for his home in Newark, New Jersey, and the image which hangs above the altar is a reproduction of the Icon of Our Lady of Perpetual Help, touched to the original in the presence of Pope Pius IX in the mid 19th century.
-The rear of the Chapel contains a columbarium which holds the remains of a number of departed parishioners and parish priests.
+The altar is a copy of a small 4th century stone altar, originally commissioned by William Halsey Wood for his home in Newark, New Jersey, and the image which hangs above the altar is a reproduction of the Icon of Our Lady of Perpetual Help, touched to the original in the presence of Pope Pius IX in the mid 19th century.
+The ashes of many departed parish priests and members repose in the floor and in the columbarium at the rear of the chapel.”

 S. Clement's Gardens